Wife of a Spy: Plot

 Members of the Japanese military police seize and arrest a British silk merchant on charges of espionage.

 In 1940, Yūsaku Fukuhara (Takahashi) runs an international import-export business in Kobe.
 After the arrest, and subsequent release, of the British merchant, a unit of the military police arrive at his office.
-Taiji (Higashide), the recently-promoted leader of the unit and a childhood friend of Yūsaku's wife, warns Yūsaku that relevant authorities are keeping an eye on him under the National Mobilization Law, in part because of his preference for Western clothing, imported goods, and close contact with foreigners.
+Taiji (Higashide), the recently promoted leader of the unit and a childhood friend of Yūsaku's wife, warns Yūsaku that relevant authorities are keeping an eye on him under the National Mobilization Law, in part because of his preference for Western clothing, imported goods, and close contact with foreigners.
 Yūsaku is unconcerned with the growing tension in society and unaffected by Taiji's visit.
 The British merchant says goodbye to Yūsaku and his wife Satoko (Aoi) at their home and tells them he is going to Shanghai as he can no longer do business in Japan.

 Satoko stars as a glamorous thief in an amateur heist film with Yūsaku's nephew Fumio (Bandō) and Yūsaku screens the film for his colleagues at the office's bōnenkai.
 After the new year, he informs Satoko that he and Fumio are going on a short business trip to Manchuria to import cheap medicine and other goods.
-Their trip is delayed an additional two weeks and return to Kobe with a woman whom Yūsaku does not mention to Satoko.
+Their trip is extended by two weeks and they return to Kobe with a woman whom Yūsaku does not mention to Satoko.
 Shortly after their return, Fumio announces that he will be leaving the company for a ryokan in Arima to write a novel about his experiences in Manchuria before he is drafted.